-Floodways and floodplains in Skykomish, as represented in Maps 6, 7, 8, and 9, are mapped according to the 1998 FEMA FIRM Map panel 528 and the 1998 Draft Work Map of FEMA FIRM panel 528.
-Appendix D
+Floodways and floodplains in Skykomish, that help determine the lateral extent of shoreline jurisdiction, are mapped according to the 1998 FEMA FIRM Map panel 528 and the 1998 Draft Work Map of FEMA FIRM panel 528.
+Upon the availability of updated effective FIRMs, the Town shall reevaluate shoreline jurisdiction and amend this master Program as necessary.